hfr/Lychee-LDAP/app/LDAP/readme.md

 Follow the standard method to install lychee (see [Installation](https://lycheeorg.github.io/docs/installation.html)).
 Once lychee is running it can be configured via the settings dialog, which is available for the admin user.

 *Warning: After intsallation a puplic LDAP test-server is configured but not enabled.
-It can be enabled to test the installation but it should be changed aft tests are complete.*
+It can be enabled to test the installation but it should be changed after all tests are complete.*

 ### Configuration